 Racing season is here.
-Some of you may have already been to Arizona, California or Texas to test out your springtime fitness.
+Some of you may have already been to California or Texas or outside the United States to complete and test out your springtime fitness.

 Did you follow your plan?

 Below is a form I use to reference my race plan.
-I fill it out about 6-8 weeks from an important race, during my build/race specific training phase.
+I fill it out about 4-6 weeks from an important race, during my build/race specific training phase.
 That time frame gives me plenty of training sessions to practice my pacing, mental and nutrition strategies I plan to use for my event.
-Writing it down, I can reference my race plan outline which often eases any anxiety I may have.
-Having a plan reminds me of all the preparation I have done, helps me confirm or reassess my SMART goal I made the previous months.
+Writing it down often eases any anxiety I may have.
+Having a plan reminds me of all the preparation I have done, helps me confirm or reassess the SMART goal I made the previous months.
 I am ready for a fun experience come race day.